 Do I Need to Use a Serum and a Moisturizer?

-Top 5 Moisturizer Mistakes to Avoid
+The Top 5 Moisturizer Mistakes to Avoid

-Not Using Enough Sunscreen on the Neck
+1. Not Using Enough SPF Moisturizer on the Neck

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
+Her hands-on experience as an esthetician and trusted skin care expert has created a real-world solution — products that are formulated for nine different types of skin so your face will get exactly what it needs to look and feel its best.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”